What You Need to Know about Silver Supply and Premiums

 Dealers already had some catching up to do, and news from the Royal Canadian Mint late last week won't help either.
 RCM officials announced significant "problems" with sourcing silver blanks for production of the Silver Maple Leaf.
 At least one major wholesaler stopped accepting new orders for the popular coin all together.

-The one-two punch of U.S. Mint and Royal Canadian Mint rationing and production breakdowns promises to push up premiums on all government-minted silver coins for the foreseeable future.
+The one-two punch of U.S. Mint and Royal Canadian Mint silver and gold rationing and production breakdowns promises to push up premiums on all government-minted silver coins for the foreseeable future.

 Are Delivery Delays and Higher Premiums Reasonable?